delabassee/java-lab/lab6-textblock.md

 </ul>
 """;
 ```
 The triple-quote closing delimiter defines how incidental white spaces are handled.
-Please check the resources at the end of the exervice for more details on those rules.
+Please check the resources at the end of the exercice for more details on those rules.

 ## Add Text Blocks support